StefanoBlando/Machine-Learning/README.md

 ### Regression Project
 The Lasso regression model provided the best performance in predicting the exact number of shares.
 Global sentiment polarity and the rate of negative words were identified as significant predictors of article popularity.

+### Clustering Project
+Two distinct clusters of countries emerged based on voting patterns, with PCA revealing significant temporal patterns in the data.
+Trimmed K-means provided more robust clustering by effectively handling outliers.

 ## License

 This repository is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- UCI Machine Learning Repository for providing the dataset
+- UCI Machine Learning Repository for providing the news popularity dataset
+- The dataset providers for the republican voting data
-- The original dataset creators: K. Fernandes, P. Vinagre and P. Cortez
+- The original dataset creators and R package developers